-Meigs Metropolitan Housing Authority is a Public Housing Agency in Pomeroy, Ohio that participates in the Section 8 Housing Choice Voucher (HCV), Family Self-Sufficiency, and Homeownership programs.
+Meigs Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Family Self-Sufficiency, and Homeownership programs.

 Meigs Metropolitan Housing Authority serves Meigs County.